fuzzylabs/edge-vision-power-estimation/model_training/README.md

 To know more about the contents in this script, refer to the [Data Preprocessing](../docs/ExperimentScripts.md#data-preprocessing-script) script section.

-You can also pass the `--push-to-dagshub` flag to the above command, this will enable pushing the `preprocessed_data` and `training_data` to the DagsHub repository.
+You can also pass the `--push-to-dagshub` flag to the above command, this will enable pushing the `training_data` to the DagsHub repository.

 > [!NOTE]
 > If you already have your own `training_data`, then you can skip step 1 and head straight to step 2.